 Learning with the YU Beit Midrash

-Our students have the opportunity to learn with members of the Yeshiva University Torah Mitzion Beit Midrash Zichron Dov, permanently housed in Or Chaim’s Beit Midrash.
-In addition to individual opportunities to learn, the Beit Midrash run various programs approximately once a week at Ulpana.
+Our students have the opportunity to learn with members of the Yeshiva University Torah Mitzion Beit Midrash Zichron Dov, as well as the Women’s Beit Midrash, permanently housed in Ulpanat Orot.
+In addition to individual opportunities to learn, the Beit Midrash run various weekly programs at Ulpana.

 Clubs & Committees

 At Ulpanat Orot, students have the opportunity to participate in clubs and / or committees.
-Clubs vary year-to-year based on interestand student leadership.
+Clubs vary year-to-year based on interest and student leadership.
 Students are encouraged to speak to members of student council or student activity coordinators if they are interested in initiating a new club or committee at the Bnei Akiva Schools.
-Clubs must have a staff liason supervising the activities in order to be an official school club.
+Clubs must have a staff liaison supervising the activities in order to be an official school club.
 Recent clubs have included: